-Ivan Bebek, CEO
+Ivan Bebek, Chair and CEO

 Mr. Ivan Bebek serves as President and CEO of the Company.
-Pursuant to an executive employment agreement dated February 3, 2021, Mr. Bebek is entitled to a base salary, which is \$175,000 for the 2021 fiscal year, and will be entitled to participate in the Company's share option plan and in the Company's group benefit plan(s), as the Company makes available.
-The Company may terminate Mr. Bebek without just cause by providing one year's notice of termination (or in the Company's sole discretion, base salary and benefits continuation in lieu of notice), plus an additional one months' notice of termination per each completed year of service, up to a maximum of six additional months, for a total of 18 months' notice of termination (or in the Company's sole discretion, base salary and benefits continuation, base salary and benefits continuation in lieu thereof).
+Pursuant to his executive employment agreement, Mr. Bebek is entitled to a base salary, which is \$175,000 for the 2022 fiscal year, and will be entitled to participate in the Company's share option plan and in the Company's group benefit plan(s), as the Company makes available.
+The Company may terminate Mr. Bebek without just cause by providing one year's notice of termination (or in the Company's sole discretion, base salary and benefits continuation in lieu of notice), plus an additional one months' notice of termination per each completed year of service, up to a maximum of six additional months, for a total of 18 months' notice of termination (or in the Company's sole discretion, base salary and benefits continuation in lieu thereof).